How to Choose your Midwife or OB in LA: A Doula’s Guide to Finding Your Best Birth Team

 Green Flags

-These suggest you have found a supportive, evidence-based provider:
+These suggest you have found a caring, evidence-based provider:

-They ask about your birth preferences and fears.
+• They are interested in hearing about your birth preferences and concerns.

-They give explanations that make sense and provide you with time to make decisions.
+• They give explanations that make sense and allow time to make carefully considered decisions.

-They welcome your questions and take time to listen to you.
+• They welcome your questions and take time to listen to your point of view.

 How a Doula Helps You Choose the Right Provider